Dubuque Community Schools report 1st case of COVID-19 among students attending in person

-Dubuque Community Schools is reporting its first case of COVID-19 among students attending classes in person this school year.
+Dubuque Community Schools reported its first case of COVID-19 among students attending classes in person this school year.

 The infected student is in prekindergarten at Carver Elementary School, according to the district’s dashboard that tracks COVID-19 cases.
 About 8,000 students are either attending school in-person part time or participating in school activities.